amandahantony/Movies-ETL/README.md

 # Movies-ETL

 ## Overview
-In this project we performed the ETL (Extract, Transform, Load) process to extract movie data from Wikipedia and Kaggle, and load clean data into a movies PostgreSQL database.
+In this project the ETL (Extract, Transform, Load) process was performed to extract movie data from Wikipedia and Kaggle, and load clean data into a movies PostgreSQL database.

 ### Deliverable 1
 An ETL function was created to read three data files; Wikipedia data, Kaggle metadata and MovieLens ratings.
 From there, three dataframes were created.